meatball133/crystal/docs/new_generator.md

 It goes through each character on the line and after a specific length it will check if the next character is a `,` and that is not under a nested structure.
 If it is so will it add a new line by adding `\n`.
 After that is the new line returned and then will the file be formatted again with `crystal tool format`.

+There is also an extra option when running the generator which is being able to specify where the generated file should be written.
+This is by adding the path as a second argument when running the generator.